seanbao/mnemonas/docs/configuration.en.md

 nasd --check-config --config /etc/mnemonas/config.toml
 ```

 This validates TOML, ports, durations, paths, and other hard errors.
-It also prints deployable but risky security warnings, such as disabling auth while listening on non-loopback, unauthenticated WebDAV reachable from the network, or dataplane gRPC bound externally.
+Disabling `auth.enabled` or using `webdav.auth_type = "none"` while the HTTP server listens beyond loopback is rejected by default; set `security.allow_unsafe_no_auth = true` only when an outer network boundary deliberately restricts access.
+Dataplane gRPC bound externally still prints a deployable but risky warning.

 Treat `warning:` lines as pre-deployment checks for long-running systems.